 Despite having to manually index the magazine, it is quite easy to rapidly index it after each shot without coming “off-aim”.
 Using the “combat” grip method of holding the pistol, I found I could index the magazine with my left thumb without adjusting my grip between shots.

-I have been remarkably surprised with the accuracy and capacity of this compact PCP air pistol.
+I have been remarkably surprised by the accuracy and capacity of this compact PCP air pistol.
 I expect it to become a frequent visitor at the club range!

 Until next time, happy shooting!